Jaypee Infratech : CIRP - others | MarketScreener

 Dear Sir/s,

-This is in continuation to our disclosure dated 05th March, 2022, whereby it was informed that the above matter is listed for consideration of Hon'ble National Company Law Tribunal, Principal Bench New Delhi on 07th and 9th March, 2022.
+This is in continuation to our disclosure dated 14th March, 2022, whereby it was informed that the above matter is listed for consideration of Hon'ble National Company Law Tribunal, Principal Bench New Delhi on 15th March, 2022.

-Pursuant to Regulation 30 of SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015 (LODR) and in accordance with the requirements of Schedule III, this is to inform that the matter along with related matters is now renotified for consideration before Hon'ble National Company Law Tribunal, Principal Bench, New Delhi on 14th March, 2022.
+Pursuant to Regulation 30 of SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015 (LODR) and in accordance with the requirements of Schedule III, this is to inform that the matter along with related matters is further listed for consideration before Hon'ble National Company Law Tribunal, Principal Bench, New Delhi on 28th March, 2022.

 You are requested to take the above information on record.